wpaccessibility/wp-a11y-docs/docs/topics/code/accessible-name/index.md

 {: .info }
-Note: aria-label on a link or a button overrides all textual content withing.
+Note: An `aria-label` attribute on a link or a button overrides all textual content within.
 For example, the accessible name of the button `<button aria-label="Close">Open</button>` is "Close".

 ## The accessibility tree shows the accessible name